varunsmurthy/git/readme.md

 # git

-A few git and github docs and tutorials.
+This repo contains tutorials and notes related to git and github.